melhoos/reactVRCourse/README.md

 ## Task 3 - Get to know react-vr!
 Before we go ahead and start creating the game, we should get a little bit familiar with the react-vr library.
 In this task, we will explain how to add different ReactVR components to your view!

-❓ Start by importing **IntroText** from **introduction/IntroText.vr.js** into your **index.vr.js** file and include this in your view.
+❓ Start by importing the **IntroText** component from **components/introduction/IntroText.vr.js** into your **index.vr.js** file and add it in your view.

-This file includes one of the simplest components in the react-vr library.
-The `<Text>` component will simply add a text inside and view.
+The IntroText file contains one of the simplest components in the react-vr library, the `<Text>` component.
+This component simply adds a specified text with some styling at the set location.

 ❓ Try to change the text from 'Velkommen til ReactVR kurs! ' to something else.

 There are many other components supported by the react-vr package.
 For example: `<Box/>`, `<Plane/>`, `<Cylinder>` and even `<Image/>` and `<Video/>`!
-We have added a file named **IntroBox.vr.js** inside the **introduction** folder.
+We have added a file named **IntroBox.vr.js** inside the **components/introduction** folder that contains a `<Box/>` component.

-❓ Import the **IntroBox** to your **index.vr.js** file, as you did with **IntroText**.
+❓ Import the **IntroBox** to your **index.vr.js** file, as you did with **IntroText**, and add in the view.

-Do you see the box? 😜
+Do you see the box?
+No? 😱

-No! 😱 And there is a simple explanation for this!
-Take a look at the **introduction/IntroBox.vr.js** file.
-Do you see what is missing? 🤔 You cannot see the `<Box/>` component inside your view yet because you haven't included the styling yet!
-Make sense? 😜
+There is a simple explanation for this!
+Take a look at the **components/introduction/IntroBox.vr.js** file.
+Do you see what is missing? 🤔 You cannot see the `<Box/>` component inside your view yet because you haven't set the size and styling yet!
+Makes sense? 😜

-Since a `<Box/>` is not exactly the same as a `<Text/>` component, the props will, therefore, be a little different from the Text pros.

-Okay, so the next step is to tell your view how big you want your `<Box/>` component.
+Okay, so the next step is to tell your view the size your `<Box/>` component.
+Note that the allowed props differ a little bit from those on the Text component.

 ❓ Add these four props to your `<Box/>` component and set a value:
-- `dimWidth`
+- `dimWidth={value}`
-- `dimHeight`
+- `dimHeight={value}`
-- `dimDepth`
+- `dimDepth={value}`
 - `wireframe = {true} `

-These three first values determinate the width, height, and depth of the `<Box/>` component.
+The three first props determinate the width, height, and depth of the `<Box/>` component.
 Set each of the values to be equal to something between 0 and 1 because we don't want the box to be too big 😉.
-In ReactVR the dimension is measured in meters, therefore it is often seen values between 0 and 1 in ReactVR projects. `wireframe = {true} ` is just to see the outline of the box, and has the only purpose of helping us see the dimension of the `<Box/>` component.
+In ReactVR the dimension is measured in meters, therefore we often see size values between 0 and 1. `wireframe = {true} ` is just to see the outline of the box, and has the only purpose of helping us see the dimension of the `<Box/>` component.

 Did you check the page? 😨???
+Still no box?

 We have not told the view **where** to place to `<Box/>` component yet 😜.
 Let us introduce you to the ReactVR coordinates: